aimee0317/cherry-blossom-prediction/README.md

 ### About

-Though originated in Japan, the tradition to celebrate cherry blossoms have been embraced by different cultures for the recent decades.
+Originated in Japan, the tradition to celebrate cherry blossoms have been embraced by different cultures for the recent decades.
 In participation in the George Mason’s Department of Statistics [cherry blossom peak bloom prediction competition](https://github.com/GMU-CherryBlossomCompetition/peak-bloom-prediction) and for our passion to study